Hypfer/valetudo-crl200s-root/README.md

 * viomi.vacuum.v7
 * Cecotec Conga 3290
 * Proscenic M6 pro
-* Wyze Robot Vacuum (WVCR200S)
 * and more

 Please refer to the docs on [Valetudo.cloud](https://valetudo.cloud) to find a full list of all supported models.

 **Warning**:<br/>
 Do **NOT** attempt to root the following robots as it **will brick** them.
+- Cecotec Conga 3090

+Additionally, be advised that rooting these **can** work for some but **cause bricks** for other units with no way of knowing if yours will work beforehand:
 - viomi.vacuum.v8 (check the SSID for v8 to identify it)
-- Cecotec Conga 3090
+- Wyze Robot Vacuum

 **Even more important Warning**:<br/>
-Rooting vacuum robots is a dangerous procedure that can lead to unfixable bricks.
+In general, rooting vacuum robots is a dangerous procedure that can lead to unfixable bricks.
 Make sure to not attempt to root anything that you can't afford to lose.

 ## Prerequisites